Thermal Imaging of your Home – Can you detect heat loss?

-When your home was built, especially if it is reasonably modern, insulation would have been considered during its design and executed during its construction.
+When your home was built, especially if it is reasonably modern, the insulation would have been considered during its design and executed during its construction.
 However, it is possible that areas were not completed as planned either due to error or poor construction standards.
-Insulation could have become damaged over time or through repair / extension processes or older insulation types can also degrade naturally over time making them less effective in preventing heat loss.
+Insulation could have become damaged over time or through repair/extension processes or older insulation types can also degrade naturally over time making them less effective in preventing heat loss.
 Being able to identify problem areas with a thermal image survey means that you can take targeted action to remedy the situation and improve the integrity of your home’s insulation.
-Relatively small investment can make a big difference to your heating bills over both the short and long term.
+A relatively small investment can make a big difference to your heating bills over both the short and long term.

 Aerial Thermal Surveys

-The ease of deploying a UAV or drone fitted with a thermal camera versus the cost and inconvenience of scaffolding or a cherry picker, means that thermal roof surveys also become both simple and cost effective – whatever the size of your property.
-Poorly insulated areas can quickly be identified with targeted maintenance then being carried out to make sure your ‘home’s hat’ is retaining the maximum amount of heat for you to enjoy during the colder months.
+The ease of deploying a UAV or drone fitted with a thermal camera versus the cost and inconvenience of scaffolding or a cherry picker means that thermal roof surveys also become both simple and cost-effective – whatever the size of your property.
+Poorly insulated areas can quickly be identified with targeted maintenance than being carried out to make sure your ‘home’s hat’ is retaining the maximum amount of heat for you to enjoy during the colder months.

 Drone Media Imaging can arrange for a thermal survey to be carried out in your home with just a few simple, non-invasive flights.
 We are happy to advise you in detail of the conditions required to be able to create an accurate picture of your home’s heating efficiency.

 There needs to be a 10° C difference between the internal and external temperatures.
 For this reason, we recommend surveys be carried out during the winter months when the outside weather is cooler and your heating is working at full capacity – this will naturally create the required temperature difference.
 If you are looking to gain a thermal picture of a building that doesn’t have functioning central heating, you can employ temporary space heaters for a period to create the same effect.